alleboudy/pointnet/README.md

 5- build and run segmentation, to switch it to a realtime set the boolean flag in the main.cpp live=true;

-[yup, I need to clean that and get the flags out as parameters, sorry xD]
 ```